Protect Your Hearing

 Always carry some form of ear protection.
 Bring earplugs to movies, concerts, and bars.
 I use earplugs when mowing the lawn, vacuuming, highway driving, using saws, hammers, and tools.
 I’m not afraid to plug my ears when quick ear protection is needed.

-Use caution when wearing hearing protection prevents you to hear your surroundings.
+Use caution when the wearing of hearing protection prevents you to hear your surroundings.
 Don’t forget; listening to earbuds and headphones can easily expose your ears to damaging sound levels.

 Protect Your Hearing!
 Because once it’s gone, it’s not coming back.

 An article from Matt Dean with details about ear mechanics and sound levels.